thomasbuijtenweg/image-ranking-system/readme.md

 # Image Ranking System

-A sophisticated pairwise comparison system for ranking large collections of images through intelligent voting algorithms with AI-generated content support.
+A pairwise comparison system for ranking large image collections through intelligent voting algorithms with AI-generated content support.

 ## Overview

-The Image Ranking System helps you systematically compare and rank image collections by presenting them in pairs and asking "which one do you prefer?"
-This approach is psychologically easier than ranking hundreds of images at once and produces more consistent, reliable results.

-Images are organized into a tier-based ranking system where they start at "Tier 0" and move up or down based on voting outcomes.
-The best images naturally rise to higher tiers while weaker images settle into lower tiers over time.
+The Image Ranking System helps you compare and rank image collections by presenting them in pairs and asking "which one do you prefer?"
+Images are organized into a tier-based ranking system where they move up or down based on voting outcomes.

 ## Key Features